List of Warkop films: Pencet Sana Pencet Sini

 Dono, Indro, and Kasino are very eager to own a car, but they don't have the money for it.
 When Dono's uncle, Dewo Sastro, visits, they see an opportunity to ask for a car.
 However, Dewo Sastro is extremely stingy and refuses Dono's request.
 Determined not to give up, they come up with a plan with the help of their friends—a fake kidnapping of Dono orchestrated by a real criminal, Mata Satu, who happens to know Indro.
 The criminal demands a ransom from Dewo Sastro, an amount sufficient to buy a car.
 However, Mata Satu increases the ransom far beyond what was initially agreed upon.
 Dono is actually kidnapped and threatened with real harm if the demands are not met.
 Despite the dire situation, Dewo Sastro remains unwilling to pay the ransom.
 In a desperate move, Kasino, Indro, and their female friends set out to rescue Dono.
 Eventually, Dewo Sastro changes his mind and surprises Dono with a luxurious car as a reward for successfully capturing Mata Satu.
 The story humorously portrays the trio's antics and their unconventional methods to achieve their goal of owning a car, intertwined with the dynamics of family relationships and the consequences of their misadventures.

-This series also marked the last episode of Warkop DKI film since all of them agreed not to act in films anymore because at the same time, Indonesian film business was also sluggish due to the many adult-themed films and being invaded by imported films.
-Then Warkop DKI decided to shifted their way into soap operas that aired on television during period 1996-2001 and also marked the end of their glory era because 2 of them were died (Kasino died on December 18, 1997, while Dono followed him 4 years later on December 30, 2001).
+This series also marked the last ever Warkop DKI film since all of them agreed not to act in films anymore because at the same time, Indonesian film business was also sluggish due to the many adult-themed films and being invaded by imported films.
+Then Warkop DKI decided to shifted their way into comedy sitcom that aired on television during period 1996 - 2001 and also marked the end of their glory era because 2 of them were died (Kasino died on December 18, 1997, while Dono followed him 4 years later on December 30, 2001).